GRESB/api-docs/source/includes/_oauth2.md

 `GET /oauth/callback?error=access_denied&error_description=....`

 If the user authorizes your request you will receive a request at the `redirect_uri` with the authorization code in the `code` parameter.
 You will use this to request an `access_token`.
 The authorization code will expire in 10 minutes.
 Once expired a fresh code must be requested.
+For example if your `redirect_uri` was 'http://example.com/oauth/callback' you should expect a callback to:

 `GET /oauth/callback?code=AUTHORIZATION_CODE`.